craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 - [[The Places...#The Factory]]
 	- Home sweet home, Factory HQ.
 	- Chokepoints help *Mercenaries* fight against *Militants*, *Scavs*, and *Troopers* to maintain control of the area.
-	- Thankfully, *Fallen* don't come up this far.
+	- Thankfully, *Fallen* don't usually come up this far.
 - [[The Places...#The Base]]
 	- The First Objective.
 	- *Mercenaries* fight against against everyone necessary to perform operations here.